 Projects mainly involve detailed laboratory investigations of extraterrestrial samples using the latest generation of analytical instruments such as mass spectrometers, FIB-SEM, EPMA, Raman, NanoSIMS.
 Each project provides a good balance between application of existing analytical methods and development of new and innovative analytical protocols ensuring international leadership in the field of planetary geochemistry.

-Specific project details to be offered for 2019 start will be listed here.
+Specific project details to be offered will be listed on our website.

 If you have an enquiry specific to this research area please contact:

 - Administrative support